Hamza-ARROUBAT/Gaming-Charts/README.md

 - A backend that serves the data to the frontend
 - A frontend that consumes the endpoints exposed by the backend and displays the data to the user.

-To run the App on your machines 💻, just run on each folder (frontend/backend) `yarn install` and then `yarn start`, if you want to use npm, u can do so just don't forget to remove `yarn.lock` files.
+To run the App on your machines 💻, just run on each folder (frontend/backend) `yarn install` and then `yarn start`, if you want to use npm, u can do so, just don't forget to remove `yarn.lock` files.

 # Technologies